convio/splunk-client/README.md

-SplunkClient is a very simple interface to do searches in Ruby using the Splunk API
+splunk-client is a very simple interface to do searches in Ruby using the Splunk API

-This implementation is in progress so does not yet have a complete end-to-end search...yet...

 Configuration
 -------------